Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/layout.rst

    | Menu:     :menuselection:`UVs --> Pack Islands`
    | Hotkey:   :kbd:`Ctrl-P`

-The *Pack Islands* tool generates an optimized UV layout with non overlapping islands that tries to efficiently fill the texture space.
+The *Pack Islands* tool generates an optimized UV layout with non-overlapping islands that tries to efficiently fill the texture space.

 First it will uniformly scale the selected island,